Corporate Governance System

-In the role related to “nominations,” the Executive Personnel Committee deliberates upon the appointments and dismissals of the Chief Executive Officer, Directors, Audit & Supervisory Board Members and Executive Officers, as well as the selection of candidates for such senior management positions and their development plans, while confirming future management strategies and personnel requirements for putting them into practice, among other things.
+In the role related to “nominations,” the Executive Personnel Committee deliberates upon the appointments and dismissals of the Chief Executive Officer (CEO), Directors, Audit & Supervisory Board Members and Executive Officers, as well as the selection of candidates for such senior management positions and their development plans, while confirming future management strategies and personnel requirements for putting them into practice, among other things.

-In the role related to “remuneration,” the Executive Personnel Committee deliberates upon and determine the evaluation standards and remuneration system for the Chief Executive Officer, Directors and Executive Officers.
+In the role related to “remuneration,” the Executive Personnel Committee deliberates upon and determine the evaluation standards and remuneration system for the CEO, Directors and Executive Officers.
 The Executive Personnel Committee also evaluates the performance of the Company and individuals based on contributions to medium- to long-term corporate growth and business performance for the said fiscal year, in order to deliberate upon the compensation linked to performance for such senior management within the limits of total remuneration resolved at the General Meeting of Shareholders.

 To ensure the transparency and effectiveness of the deliberation process, which is the purpose for establishing the Executive Personnel Committee, as well as to ensure the validity of matters reported to the Board of Directors’ meetings, the majority of the members of the Executive Personnel Committee consists of Outside Directors, and the meeting of the Executive Personnel Committee is held more than six times a year, in principle.

 Audit & Supervisory Board Members and the Audit & Supervisory Board